Prevention and Security Measures against the Corona Virus

 German Federal Ministry for Health: https://www.zusammengegencorona.de/en/

-The colloquia this summer semester will only be held online.
+All colloquia will continue to be held online only.
 For every lecture a new link will be provided.
 As always there will be time for questions after every talk.

 Code of conduct in the institute

-The corona virus Covid-19 is highly contagious.
-It is therefore particularly important to strictly follow hygiene measures.
+The corona virus Sars-Cov-2 is highly contagious.
+It is therefore particularly important to follow hygiene measures very closely.
 We have distributed disinfectants throughout the institute.
 A dispenser for hand disinfection is available in the entrance area, which should be used with every entrance to the institute.
 Recommendations on best practice hygiene measures are shown in the infographic and should be followed closely.
 Please wash you hands every time you enter or leave a lab or office, before touching any items, and after every coughing and sneezing.
 Try to avoid touching your face.
 On top of that we ask you to use desinfectants to clean surfaces and keyboards wherever possible.

 Important note: Don't misjudge the safety of masks.
 The virus can still be transmitted if the distance rules are no longer observed.
 For maximum protection, keep your distance and wear masks.

 Distance regulations: Keep your distance to other people, at least 1.5 metres better two metres if you are talking to people.
+This applies especially to the lunch breaks on the terrace, when you are not wearing a mask.
 It is perfectly okay and desired to keep others at a distance during meetings!
 This is our new rule of politeness in dealing with each other.
 You should refrain from "shaking hands" when greeting people.

 Symptoms of illness